3 DIY Ways to Cure Acne

 Stop buying products that contain astringents, peroxides, sulfurs, or acids, and you will never have to worry about this product containing oils or that product drying out your skin.
 Go home and open your cupboards.
 That’s right.
 Regardless of your skin problems, chances are you have remedies lurking in your home right now.

 Yes, I said oil.
 I know it seems strange to put more oil on top of an already oily face, but it works!
 The right kind of oil, however, is crucial.
-Oils commonly used on skin include grape seed oil, tea tree oil, olive oil, jojoba oil, and many others.
+Oils commonly used on the skin include grape seed, tea tree, olive, and jojoba.
 Coconut oil, however, stars as the most popular topical skin treatment for many reasons.

 In addition, coconut oil is a great primer and moisturizer to use under makeup, while at the same time protecting pores from the makeup.
 I recommend using coconut oil twice daily: before applying make-up and generously before going to bed.